meghanag141-max/Meghana_Active_Suspension_Control/README.md

 The simulation results confirm that the PD controller effectively improves damping behavior, reduces settling time, and enhances suspension system stability under disturbance conditions.

+Demo Video

+A demonstration video showing the MATLAB simulation and response analysis is included in this repository.

+File: VID-20260513-WA0007.mp4

 Team Members